megaphone image

 Returning to College as an Adult

 Episode #36. ***Please note that some details about the FAFSA in this episode are now outdated.
 Please reference mefa.org for updated information.*** Host Jonathan Hughes first talks to his co-host Julie Shields-Rutyna about the financial aid season.
-They discuss filing the FAFSA and CSS Profile® as well how MEFA and other organizations can help families with that process.
+They discuss filing the FAFSA and CSS Profile as well how MEFA and other organizations can help families with that process.
 Then, they dive into the MEFA Mailbag to talk about a guardianship question related to financial aid.
-Finally, Jonathan talks to his wife, Cathy Hughes, to hear about her experience finishing her college degree later in her life.
-If you enjoy the MEFA Podcast, please leave us a review.
+Finally, Jonathan talks to his wife, Cathy Hughes, who finished her college degree later in her life.

 Jonathan Hughes: [00:00:00] Hello everyone and welcome to the MEFA Podcast.
 My name is Jonathan Hughes.